ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     The ratio between the actual timestep that is used in the simulation and the Courant-Friedrichs-Lewy (CFL) limit. (e.g. for `warpx.cfl=1`, the timestep will be exactly equal to the CFL limit.)
+    For some speed v and grid spacing dx, this limits the timestep to `warpx.cfl * dx / v`.
-    This parameter will only be used with the electromagnetic solver.
+    When used with the electromagnetic solver, `v` is the speed of light.
+    For the electrostatic solver, `v` is the maximum speed among all particles in the domain.

 * ``warpx.const_dt`` (`float`)
     Allows direct specification of the time step size, in units of seconds.
-    When the electrostatic solver is being used, this must be supplied.
+    When the electrostatic solver is being used, this must be supplied if not using adaptive timestepping.
     This can be used with the electromagnetic solver, overriding ``warpx.cfl``, but it is up to the user to ensure that the CFL condition is met.

+* ``warpx.timestep_adaptation_interval`` (`float`) optional (default `0`)
+    How many iterations pass between timestep adaptations when using the electrostatic solver.
+    Must be greater than `0` to use adaptive timestepping, or else ``warpx.const_dt`` must be specified.

+* ``warpx.max_dt`` (`float`) optional
+    The maximum timestep permitted for the electrostatic solver, when using adaptive timestepping.
+    If supplied, also sets the initial timestep for these simulations, before the first timestep update.

 Filtering
 ^^^^^^^^^